behaviorism/yabai-i3bar/README.md

 ### Tray Modules

-All desired modules have to be included in the configuration file and enabled. **By default, no modules are enabled.** The order order in which they will be shown on the tray will be based on the order they are placed in the configuration file.
+All desired modules have to be included in the configuration file and enabled. **By default, only time is enabled.** The order order in which they will be shown on the tray will be based on the order they are placed in the configuration file.

 <hr>